nitiesharya/cluster-regression-model/README.md

 # Cluster regression model for control of complex dynamical systems
-A matlab library for construction of cluster based, deterministic model for control of high dimensional systems using limited measurements
+A matlab library for construction of cluster based, deterministic model for control of high dimensional systems using limited measurements.
 For details please see [arXiv](https://arxiv.org/abs/2312.14186).

 The code does the following